NedYork/viper/docs/simple-open-auction.rst

 Simple Open Auction
 ===================

+As an introductory example of a smart contract written in Viper, we will begin with a simple auction contract.
+As we dive into the contract, it is important to remember that all Viper syntax is valid Python3 syntax, however not all Python3 functionality is available in Viper.

-In this short example, we will be looking at an auction contract where participants can submit bids during a limited window period.
+In this contract, we will be looking at an auction contract where participants can submit bids during a limited window period.
 When the auction period ends, a predetermined beneficiary will receive the amount of the highest bid.